-Replace World transmission main filter cartridge after the first 5,000 miles (8 000 km) and then according to the lubrication and servicing schedule, depending if the vehicle is equipped or not with a retarder and depending on the type of oil used (Dexron III/VI or TrandSynd fluid).
+Replace World transmission filter cartridges after the first 5,000 miles (8 000 km) and then according to the lubrication schedule at the end of this chapter.

 COOLANT SYSTEM STRAINER

 The coolant system strainer is designed to recover the soldering residues trapped inside the coolant lines during their initial assembly.
 Clean strainer after first 3,000 miles (5 000 km) and then every 50,000 miles (80 000 km).
 Refer to the Maintenance Manual under section 05: Cooling System.